Many athletes call them ‘stingers.’ Doctors call them pinched or compressed nerves.

-Pinched nerves have sudden and gradual causes; they can strike suddenly when lifting a heavy object and gradually develop from poor sitting posture.
+Pinched nerves have sudden and gradual causes; they can strike suddenly when lifting a heavy object or gradually develop because of poor posture.

-Here are 7 things you can do to lower your risk of suffering a pinched nerve.
+Here are seven things you can do to avoid suffering a pinched nerve.

 1. Get Enough Sleep

-The best way to avoid a pinched nerve is to let your mind and body recover from the day.
+The best way to prevent a pinched nerve is to let your mind and body recover from the day.